climateinteractive/enroads-guide/docs/guide/oil.rst

 * The net result of taxing oil is no change in overall greenhouse gas emissions and no reduction in future temperature.

-* Notice that taxing oil leads to increased electrification of the vehicle fleet.
-See the "Electric Share of Final Energy-Transport" graph.
+* Notice that taxing oil results in an increase in electrification of the vehicle fleet as electric powered modes of transport become more affordable in the face of higher oil prices.
+See this demonstrated in the "Electric Share of Final Energy-Transport" graph.

 Potential Co-Benefits of Discouraging Oil
 ------------------------------------------